Udaysonu/Route_founder/README.md

   * Bootstrap for designing webpages
   * Node.js (express.js) Backend
   * Html, CSS , Javascript, Jquery for designing webpages
+  * Using Multer to store the files
+  * Using Flashmessages to show the notifications

  ## Challenges in the project